IvanoDaneri/SpringBootJWT/readme.txt

 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.DEFINED_PORT, classes = {SpringBootApp.class})

-   This annotation launches SpringBootApp including rest services on the port configured in the properties file and therefore allows test class to invoke the rest services using the RestTemplate factory and the getForObject methods for rest GET and postForObject for the rest POST (really in the case of JWT configuration the exchange method is used because we have to pass the request with a header containing JWT session token in "Authorization" property)
+   This annotation launches SpringBootApp including rest services on the port configured in the properties file and therefore allows test classes to invoke the rest services using the RestTemplate factory and the getForObject methods for rest GET and postForObject for the rest POST (really in case of JWT configuration the exchange method is used because we have to pass the request with a header containing JWT session token in "Authorization" property)

 Provisioning phase: